fuertesvic/sortify/README.md

-# SortiFy
+# sortify
-Desktop App used to sort, classify and manage images based on user-inputted tags
+Desktop app used to sort and classify images -- based on tags stored in image metadata

 The user can define tags and add then to img metadata and then perform actions such as searching all images with a specific tag.